gmgowrish/Face-Recognition-in-Python-Project/README.md

 • Login and Registration page is fully voice field validation and verification using the Pyttsx3

-# OpenCV  (Open Source Computer Vision) - Haar Cascade Classifier
+## OpenCV  (Open Source Computer Vision) - Haar Cascade Classifier Algoritham

 # Face-Recognition-in-Python-Project